Juuni Senshi Bakuretsu Eto Ranger: Evil-Spirited Monsters

 The queen of the Jyarei Monsters.
-She was once Chocolat (ショコラ, Shokora), the Spirit of the Cats, who was excluded from the role of Ranger after being disqualified from the race.
+She was once Chocolat (ショコラ, Shokora), the Spirit of the Cats, who was excluded from the role of Ranger.
 Afterwards, she became Nyanma after Bagi exploited her grudge against Aura to manipulate her.
-She seeks revenge by using Jarei Monsters to destroy the Novel Worlds.
+She seeks revenge by using Jyarei Monsters to destroy the Novel Worlds.
 As Chocolat, she was in a relationship with Gaō.